tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_finance/restricted_safe/mart.md

 Table showing the cba increase, decrease, the overpayment, the running totals of the increase and decrease and final credit balance in the accounting period; period indicates accounting period in the billing system

 {% enddocs %}

+{% docs mart_historical_balance_by_payment_terms_bucket_monthly %}

+View of historical balances with payment terms and aging bucket by month; period indicates accounting period in the billing system

+{% enddocs %}